pryley/site-reviews/readme.txt

 - __Review Limits__: Prevent people from submitting more than one review per day (based on IP address, email, or username).
 Works with review assignments.
 - __Shortcodes__: Configurable shortcodes complete with full documentation
 - __Slack Integration__: Receive notifications in Slack when a review is submitted
 - __SPAM Protection__: Includes 5 layers of protection from spam!
-Built-in Honeypot, 4 CAPTCHA options (FriendlyCaptcha, hCaptcha, reCAPTCHA v2 Invisible, and reCAPTCHA v3), Akismet, Blacklist, and Review limits
+Built-in Honeypot, 5 CAPTCHA options (Cloudflare Turnstile, FriendlyCaptcha, hCaptcha, reCAPTCHA v2 Invisible, and reCAPTCHA v3), Akismet, Blacklist, and Review limits
 - __Templates__: Use the Site Reviews templates in your theme for full control over the HTML
 - __Translations__: Easily change any text of the plugin to your own in the settings.
 - __Verify Reviews__: Mark reviews as verified